aiden3918/gametest/README.md

 man i really need to learn how to properly use github

+built on visual studio, but base code (headers, data, assets, main code) can probably be adapted to other IDEs

 ## Features (that were built from scratch)
 - Controllable player
 - basic weapon implementation